ElishaMagbitang/Point-of-Sale-System/README.md

 # Point-of-Sale-System

-☕ Kape Radikal Point of Sale (POS) System
+☕ Point of Sale (POS) System

-The Kape Radikal POS System is a lightweight point-of-sale app designed for cafés.
+The POS System is a lightweight point-of-sale app designed for cafés.
 It focuses only on ordering and checkout for three categories of products: Hot Drinks, Cold Drinks, and Pastries.

 📖 Overview